Destinations

 Bar chart showing destinations of unemployed adults

-The destination data included in this report relates to leavers in academic year 2021/22.
-The college employs a permanent Destinations Officer to enable us to more proactively pursue learners who have left us in order to improve the tracking of our outcomes.
+The destination data included in this report relates to leavers in academic year 2022/23.
+We use J2Research and Purlos to collect adult destination data.
+The college employs both a Destinations Officer and Adult Support Mentor to enable us to more proactively pursue and support learners who have left us to improve overall outcomes and tracking data.

-The destinations of adult learners studying level 3 programmes demonstrate 87.9% positive destinations.
-At level 2 this drops slightly to 84.7% and at entry and level 1 sits at 80.%.
+The destinations of adult learners studying Level 4 programmes demonstrates 89.9% positive destinations, Level 3 increases to 92.1%, Level 2 drops slightly to 86.3% and Entry and Level 1 sits at 78.1.%.

-Our SWAP provision has been particularly strong at moving significant numbers of unemployed learners into sustainable jobs – including 51 learners moving into Retail and Hospitality, 36 moving into Logistics and 22 moving into security jobs in the region.
-As a result, we continue to reduce the number of adults who are unemployed when they join us and remain unemployed when they leave us.
+Our Into Employment/SWAP provision has been particularly strong at moving significant numbers of unemployed learners into sustainable jobs – including 42 learners moving into Retail and Hospitality, 24 becoming teaching assistants and 23 security guards and stewarding jobs in the region.
+As a result, we continue to support around 75% of previously unemployed adults to find a positive destination after completing their programme with us.

 Impact on Regional Skills and the Regional Economy